-At 12-20 years of age, tortoises start to breed.
-They will breed during the summer after the onset of the monsoon season, typically from late June through July.
-Females will lay on average 3-12 eggs in a nest near or inside the entrance of a burrow.
-Sonoran desert tortoises only lay one clutch of eggs per year, whereas tortoises in the Mojave desert usually lay two clutches of eggs per year.
-Hatchlings emerge towards the end of the rainy season in September or October.
+Sonoran desert tortoises can reproduce after they reach 12 to 20 years of age.
+Mating typically occurs during the summer, late June through July, after the onset of the monsoon season.
+Females will lay on average a single clutch of 3 to 12 eggs in a nest near or inside the entrance of a shelter.
+Mojave desert tortoises usually lay two clutches of eggs per year.
+Hatchlings emerge towards the end of the monsoon season in September or October.
 A hatchling desert tortoise is small (2-3 inches in length) and soft-shelled.
-It has many predators, including raptors, ravens, coyotes, foxes, and bobcats.
+It has many predators, including raptors, ravens, coyotes, foxes and bobcats.

 Hatchling desert tortoise

 The Mojave desert tortoise inhabits the area north and west of the Colorado River and is listed as threatened under the Endangered Species Act.
 The Sonoran desert tortoise is found south and east of the Colorado River, in the central and western parts of Arizona and into northwestern Mexico.

 Each species favors different habitats because they have evolved separately across a large range.
 The Mojave tortoise inhabits Mojave desertscrub, where it is generally found in the flat inter-montane basins.
 The Sonoran tortoise, found in Sonoran desertscrub and semi-desert grassland, prefers rocky slopes and bajadas.